 • URL-based playback

-For HTML5 and Flash players, you must configure the player to subscribe to the ended event.
+For HTML5 and Flash players, you can configure the player to subscribe to the ended event.
 Then, the player calls the loadByUrl method in the ended event to load the next video based on the specified URL.
 Sample code:

 function endedHandle()